MiiriBrian/MiiriBrian/README.md

 # 💫 About Me:
-m currently working as a Network Engineer and Support Technician.<br>I'm also learning cloud computing in AWS as a Cloud Architect
+Im currently working as a Network Engineer and Support Technician.<br>I'm also learning cloud computing in AWS as a Cloud Architect.<br> Reach me on my Email.

 ## 🌐 Socials: